MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SuggestedBoards.md

 keywords: windows iot, development devices, boards, SOC, SOM, system on chips, Raspberry Pi 2, Raspberry Pi 3, Minnowboard Max, Dragonboard
 ---

-# Suggested Boards, SoCs, and SoMs
+# Suggested Boards and SoCs

 ## Microsoft-enabled SoCs
 Microsoft works alongside Broadcom, Intel, and Qualcomm to verify support for Windows 10 IoT Core on several of the silicon vendors' SoC.
 These IoT Core-powered SoCs are used in hundreds of different devices that you can use to prototype and commercialize your idea with.